-Before you start adding personality to your ceremony with fillers like readings, songs, or unity rituals, make sure you've included the basics: A word of welcome from your officiant, your vows and ring exchange, and your presentation as a married couple.
-For a ceremony that's truly bare-bones (we're talking five minutes or less!), that's all you need.
-Of course, it's such a momentous occasion, and you'll want to give your ceremony a little more heft and meaning.
-Here are a few things you can include that will make your ceremony one to remember:
+Before you start adding personality to your ceremony with readings, songs, or unity rituals, make sure you begin with the wedding ceremony basics.
+As you're mapping it out, be sure to include a welcome from your officiant, your vows and ring exchange, and your presentation as a married couple.
+And for a ceremony that's truly bare-bones (we're talking five minutes or less!), that's really all you need.

+Since your wedding is such a momentous occasion, you may want to give your ceremony a little more heft than just the basics.
 Whether you choose a passage from your favorite book, a poem or sonnet you love, or even lines from a song, readings that hold value for the two of you will infuse your ceremony with a hint of who you are as a couple.
 Look for excerpts that help define what marriage means to you—not just a passage about love in general, but one that relates to your relationship and the future you hope to build together.

-You might opt to skip a unity candle, which has roots in Christian tradition, but there are so many other symbolic practices you can weave into your event.
+You might opt to skip a unity candle, which has roots in Christian tradition, but there are so many other symbolic practices you can weave into your ceremony.
 Getting married at a vineyard?
-Blend together two bottles of wine, then share a glass after you exchange vows.
+Blend together two bottles of wine, and then share a glass after you exchange vows.
 Having your ceremony on the beach?
-Take turns layering different colors of sand into a glass bottle, and have your officiant explain that, just as you two are coming together, the two colors of sand can now never be truly separated.
-Are you the outdoorsy type?
-Gather jars of soil from each of your hometowns, then use it to plant a tree that can be permanently planted at your home.
+Take turns layering different colors of sand into a glass bottle and have your officiant explain that, just as you two are coming together, the two colors of sand can now never be truly separated.
+Do you enjoy gardening or have a particular love for spending time in the forest?
+Gather jars of soil from each of your hometowns, and then use it to plant a tree that can later be permanently planted at your home.

 What's more personal than telling the story of how you met and fell in love?
-Work with your officiant to write an abridged version of how it all happened, with nods to special moments or events that made you realize you'd each found The One.
-You can also opt to include some of this in your vows, if you're writing personal ones instead of using more traditional lines.
+Work with your officiant to write an abridged version of how it all happened, with nods to the special moments or events that made you realize you'd each found your partner for life.
+You can also opt to include some of this in your vows if you're writing your own instead of using more traditional lines.